 My parents said we couldn’t join because, “They don’t allow black people.”

 At school, I began to feel some ambivalence when Martin Luther King and the civil rights movement were discussed each February.

 Even at 7 years old, I knew the hourglass was running out.
 From reading player biographies, I knew hockey players started skating when they were 3 or 4.
-I was only in 2nd grade, but my dreams were already slipping away.
-(Not unlike the last traces of melting snow around an outdoor rink, if you must know the truth.)
+By third grade I already knew my dreams were slipping away.
+Not unlike the last traces of melting snow around an outdoor rink.

 Today, I am able to acknowledge that African-Americans were not directly responsible for me not growing up to be a professional ice-hockey player.